 Use an agent-matching platform for best results

-Companies like HomeLight have made the search for a great real estate agent or Realtor® fast and easy with the development of free agent-matching services.
+Companies like HomeLight have made the search for a great real estate agent or Realtor® fast and easy by developing free agent-matching services.
 These platforms elevate top-of-market performers and tailor agent recommendations to a client’s priorities.
-Winnowing down the agent pool is a critical development; there are over 1.5 million active real estate licensees nationwide.
+Winnowing down the agent pool is a critical development, as there are over three million active real estate licensees nationwide.

 Using an agent-matching platform saves you time while leading to a more effective search of the best local agents you can meet with.
 You may be wondering, does it really make a difference if you work with a top agent versus one who seems friendly and experienced enough?